-I. Your outbuildings, landscaping, and hardscaping.
-If you have outbuildings i.e. shed, fence, or landscaping, your homeowner’s policy most likely covers those for up to 10% of your policy amount (5% for plants trees, and debris removal).
+- Your outbuildings, landscaping, and hardscaping.
+If you have outbuildings (like a barn), landscaping, or hardscaping (like fences), your homeowner’s policy most likely covers those for up to 10% of your policy amount (5% for plants).

 Sometimes policies exclude damage to outbuildings, landscaping, or hardscaping caused by a particular peril (like wind).

 - Damage or loss of your personal belongings.
 Your homeowner’s policy covers your family’s belongings, even when you take them out of the house.
 If your child heads to college with a laptop and it’s stolen, that’s probably covered by your homeowner’s insurance policy.

 A home insurance policy covers a lot of your personal belongings, but not necessarily everything.

 You’ll need additional insurance if you have many expensive items like jewelry, furs, or antiques.